RobotLocomotion/drake/doc/code_review_checklist.rst

 Changes to third-party software (e.g., upgrading to a newer version) are the most common cause of CI divergence between Ubuntu and macOS.
-For PRs with such changes, be sure to opt-in to the pre-merge macOS builds.
+For PRs with such changes, be sure to opt-in to a pre-merge macOS build.

-:ref:`Schedule an on-demand build <run_specific_build>` using one build from each macOS revision currently available in CI.
-For example:
+:ref:`Schedule one on-demand build <run_specific_build>` using an "everything" flavor, for example:

-* ``@drake-jenkins-bot mac-mojave-clang-bazel-experimental-release please``
 * ``@drake-jenkins-bot mac-catalina-clang-bazel-experimental-everything-release please``

 Have you run linting tools?